-Component Weighting Notes 1 Indonesian Un ad language classes Language Undertaken at Gadjah Mada University (UGM) - assessment administered by UGM's Indonesian Language and Culture Learning Service (INCULS).
-2 Seminars and Fieldtrips 30% Attendance at, and participation in, all seminars and fieldtrips organised by Acicis is required.
+Component Weighting Notes 1 Indonesian language classes 30% Undertaken at Gadjah Mada University (UGM) - assessment administered by UGM's Indonesian Language and Culture Learning Service (INCULS).
+2 Seminars and Case Study Visits (CSV) 30% Attendance at, and participation in, all seminars and case study visits (CSV) organised by Acicis is required.
 Evidence of familiarity with set readings will be assessed through seminar participation.
 3 Research Essay 20% Student to submit a 2,000-word research essay on a contemporary community development issue within the Indonesian context to be assessed by the Acicis Resident Director.
-4 Student Community Service (SCS) or DSIP Development Placement 30% For SCS students: Students will be assigned to a number of different development projects at their community field site, monitored and supervised by academic staff from UGM.
-For Development Placement students: Host Organisation mentors and Acicis staff will monitor and supervise student progress and performance.
+4 Student Community Service (SCS) or DSIP Development Placement For SCS students: Students will be assigned to a number of different development projects at their community field site, monitored and supervised by academic staff from UGM.
+For Development Placement students: Placement Organisation mentors and Acicis staff will monitor and supervise student progress and performance.
 5 Final Presentation 10% A brief (20 minute) presentation contextualising students' SCS or Development Placement experience within the Indonesian development sector.